calincurescu/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 A resolver performs the following functions

-##### Creating ~~Service~~ Node Representations
+##### Creating Node Representations

 - Converts normalized node templates to node representations.
-    - Either one-to-one or one-to-many if multiplcity is involved.
+    - Either one-to-one or one-to-many if multiplicity is involved.
     - Node templates with a "select" directive create a node in the local representation graph that is a reference to the selected node (from the local or a remote representation graph).
     - Node templates with a "substitute" directive create a node in the local representation graph that is associated to a remote representation graph created from the substitution template.
-- Detemines the values of the node properties and attributes
+- Determines the values of the node properties and attributes
     - From inputs
     - By applying intrinsic functions (e.g. get_property, etc.)
     - Some property and attribute values cannot be initialized since